Introduction to The Giver

 These examples show repetitions of different things and ideas such as of “gnawing”, “enjoyment” and “over and over.”

-- Rhetorical Questions: The novel shows a good use of rhetorical questions at several places such as;
+- Rhetorical Questions: The rhetorical questions are used at several places in the book.
+Two examples are given below,

 i.
 “Yes, I think I will,” Lily said.
 She knelt beside the basket.
 “What did you say